Best Core Exercises For Men To Get Rock Solid Abs

 16. Cable wood chop

-This is great for strengthening oblique and improving the twisting movement pattern of your torso.
+Cable wood chop is great for strengthening the oblique and improving the twisting movement pattern of your torso.

-You can do wood chops with a dumbbell, but the cable will give a constant tension that is preferable.
+You can do wood chops with a dumbbell, but the cable will give a preferable constant tension.
 This exercise can be incorporated into a core-strengthening or a total body workout.

 Cable wood chop